mantidproject/documents/Design/HandlingMovingInstruments.md

 3. Write a loader that does this
 4. Handle the normalisation question

-ND: We discussed that several of these steps could be combined into a sub algorithm called something like “Combine Workspaces”.
+ND: We discussed (during the 2015 workshop) that several of these steps could be combined into a sub algorithm called something like “Combine Workspaces”.
 That would just do the job to combining two workspaces (or a workspace group) with possible differences in the instrument into one workspace, not by adding the counts, but by adding those portions of the instruments into a single combined instrument.
 This would take steps 3-5 and change them to this

 3. On loading the specific load algorithm would create a new workspace for each position, and use Combine Workspaces as a sub algorithm to merge them into a single workspace for output (optionally, don’t combine and just output as a workspace group).